rocketacademy/project2-bootcamp/UserJourney.md

 - (WIP) User can update their display photo
 - (WIP) User can update their display name
 - (WIP) User can replace their background photo (To test for landscape, portrait photos)
-- (WIP) User can update their start of relationship
+- User can update their start of relationship
 - (WIP) User can link their their google cal
-- (WIP) User can sign out of their account
+- User can sign out of their account

 # Onboarding - Sign Up